Dryer: Why isn't my dryer getting my laundry dry?

 A dryer's electronic control board manages the dryer's operations, including drying time and temperature.
 If you or a service technician determine that the dryer electronic control board has failed, follow the steps in this repair guide and video to replace it.

 Replace the dryer thermal cut-off fuse

-The thermal cut-off fuse is a safety device that shuts down the burner if the dryer severely overheats.
-The dryer severely overheats if the high-limit thermostat didn't shut off the dryer when the heating element began overheating.
-You can't reset the thermal cut-off fuse-you must replace it, as well as the failed high-limit thermostat.
+The thermal cut-off fuse is a safety device that shuts down the heat source if the dryer severely overheats.
+The dryer severely overheats if the high-limit thermostat didn't shut off the dryer when the heat source began overheating.
+You can't reset the thermal cut-off fuse--you must replace it, as well as the failed high-limit thermostat.
 The thermal cut-off fuse kit contains both components.

 Replace the dryer timer

 The timer on the control panel lets you set the drying time by turning the timer's control knob.
 A small motor on the back of the timer advances the timer during the cycle.
 The timer's internal cams open and close switches or contacts to operate the various electro-mechanical components in the dryer (mainly the drive motor and the heating element).
 Replace the timer if the contacts aren't working, the dryer won't start, heat or continue running, or the timer won't advance.

 Replace the dryer flame sensor